tfausak/tfausak.github.io/_drafts/class-comparison-in-ruby.md

 While developing [a fix][4] for ActiveInteraction,
 I wondered if there were other ways to do this.
-I did some research and discovered that there are at least 16 different ways to compare classes.
+I did some research and discovered that there are at least 18 different ways to make this comparison.

-Naturally the next step was to fake all of them.
+It would be unreasonable to make all those checks.
-I wanted to make a perfect mock --- one that would pass any check.
+In fact, if you're using anything other than `.===` and `#is_a?`, you're doing it wrong.
-A word of warning, though:
+However, I was interested in creating a class that is indistinguishable from another class.
-If you're using anything other than `.===` and `#is_a?`, you're doing it wrong.
+In other words, a perfect mock.

 ## Creating the Perfect Mock